 Use your cell phone or a video camera to create a short film to tell us your unique story.

-The Film Festival is scheduled for May 6, 2021.
-If conditions allow, selected films will be screened at The James Bridges Theatre on the UCLA campus.
-If Covid-19 makes a live meeting inadvisable, we will host a virtual festival.
+The Film Festival is scheduled for April 28, 2022.
+Selected films will be screened at The James Bridges Theatre on the UCLA campus.

 Winners will be selected by a panel of judges composed of UCLA Film School faculty and students, Friends of The Semel Institute Board members, entertainment industry professionals, and Semel Institute faculty.

-In addition to a Best Picture Award, our judging panel will determine other awards in various categories based on the submissions we receive for this first time festival.
+In addition to a Best Picture Award, our judging panel will determine other awards in various categories based on the submissions we receive.

 -Eligibility: Open to all high school students (grades 9-12) currently enrolled in high school in the United States.
 There is no fee for submitting a film.